-Newcastle Brown Ale was among the top fifty highest-selling beers in the United States by 2006.
+Newcastle Brown Ale was among the top fifty highest-selling beers in the United States in 2006.

 Bottling of Newcastle Brown Ale was relocated to the John Smith’s Brewery in Tadcaster, North Yorkshire, from 2007.

-Production of Newcastle Brown Ale was relocated to the Zouterwoude Brewery in the Netherlands from 2017.
+Production of Newcastle Brown Ale for export was relocated to the Zoeterwoude Brewery in the Netherlands from 2017.